Codeinwp/neve/readme.txt

 Neve is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 1.1.2 - 2019-02-07  =

+* New Gutenberg Blocks added for Otter
+* Fixed lists styling
+* Fixed issue with Gutenberg Blocks images not visible in an online environment

 = 1.1.1 - 2019-02-04  =

 * Fixed issue with content missing on the single post page